Exposing Black Hat SEO: Examples of How You Could Lose Your Website

 All is fair in love and war, but the same can’t be said for marketing techniques with regards to online search engines.

 There are many tactics available to boost your site’s presence online, and using these can have a big impact.
-Referred to as SEO (search engine optimization) tools, hey can increase traffic, expose new users to your content, and create a lasting impression.
+Referred to as SEO (search engine optimization) tools, they can increase traffic, expose new users to your content, and create a lasting impression.
 Search engines not only approve of many of these marketing tools, they openly encourage them in their webmaster guidelines.

 But the truth is that while some may be considered acceptable to Google and the like, others are decidedly not.
 Tactics that fall under this category are known as Black Hat SEO.
-Not only are these frowned upon by search engines, they could ultimately end up causing permanent damage to the way you reach users.
+Not only are these frowned upon by search engines, but they could also ultimately end up causing permanent damage to the way you reach users.